WARNING! Arctic weather arrives soon!

 Gas Buddy is also user reported info/geographic – so it changes real-time (like the Waze navigation app).
 The App shows gas station status: Has Fuel & Power, Has No Power, Limited Fuel Options, Has No Fuel & Power.

-Will Ocean Lakes Notify me of Damage to my Property?
+Will Ocean Lakes Notify Me of Damage to my Property?

 Our team has a lot of experience with storms and hurricanes.
 Our Emergency Preparedness Plan is updated annually and outlines step by step how to prepare our oceanfront campground for an impending storm.
 This plan includes communications (web, social, email, app push, etc.), securing our buildings, structures and operations as deemed necessary, preparing post storm resources, staging equipment, working with Storm Water Management, our power companies and other local authorities.
 We organize and mobilize our team before and after the storm.
 Some Camper & Golf Car Storage guests choose to remove their property from our storage facilities, that is not necessary, however, that is the owner’s decision.
 When an evacuation is declared by the Governor our team works to help guests depart the property.
-We complete all tasks according to our Emergency Prepardness Plan and finally begin to shut down utilities and secure all park access – including the Main Gate.
+We complete all tasks according to our Emergency Preparedness Plan and finally begin to shut down utilities and secure all park access – including the Main Gate.
 During a storm, the safety of our team and guests is the priority.
 Generally, during a storm we have Security on site in a secure structure and location to monitor the park during the storm (depending on the severity of the hurricane – safety first).
 Our Marketing Team works (from wherever they are) to keep everyone updated as much as possible as long as power and internet/cell is operable.
 Once it is safe to move around the park, Security begins to assess our property for damage while our teammates return to help repair and clean up the park.
-Necessary equipment is utilzed.
+Necessary equipment is utilized.
 Our team surveys the entire property and notes damage from wind, debris, trees, objects, rising water, etc. to all annual lease sites (2,573), storage campers (2,600+), and storage golf cars (300+).
-We understand you are anxious to learn about your property/recreational vehicles, but this takes teammates and time.
+We understand you’re anxious to learn about your property/recreational vehicles, but this takes teammates and time.
 We do not enter the structures or campers – it is more of a “drive by” assessment of the exterior.
 It generally will not determine a leak in a roof, window, door, etc. or other potential internal damage.
 We work to contact owners as soon as possible.
+PLEASE Remember: this is our home.
+We understand that guests and lease holders are concerned about their property, but we would appreciate the consideration of our teammates and their families who may be dealing with damage to their homes.
+We do our best to provide outstanding customer service, but Grand Strand is OUR PRIMARY RESIDENCE and our place of employment.
+We appreciate everyone’s patience, understanding, and prayers as our team juggles their families’ needs with our guests’ needs.
+This includes the inevitable barrage of phone calls, emails and the constant social media requests.

 Review some of the helpful check lists below, including Ocean Safety and Driving Tips.
 We have included information from Horry County, as well.
 Ocean Lakes has always tried to operate with guest-friendly policies, we have included our “Storm Related Policies for Camping Guests” to help address any concern.

-Additional hurricane information can be found on Horry County’s website at http://www.horrycounty.org/Departments/EmergencyManagement/Hurricanes.
-This link contains information on how to prepare for an emergency, evacuation routes and maps, re-entry information, shelters, etc.
+Additional hurricane information can be found on Horry County’s website at http://www.horrycounty.org/Departments/EmergencyManagement/Hurricanes This link contains information on how to prepare for an emergency, evacuation routes and maps, re-entry information, shelters, etc.

-Additional hurricane information can be found on Horry County’s website at www.horrycounty.org
+Additional hurricane information can be found on Horry County’s website at http://www.horrycounty.org/

-Horry County Emergency Management Facebook:https://www.facebook.com/horrycountyemergencymanagementdepartment
+Horry County Emergency Management Facebook: https://www.facebook.com/horrycountyemergencymanagementdepartment

 Horry County Emergency Management Twitter: https://twitter.com/HorryEMD

-Horry County operates on new OPCON levels
+Horry County Operates on OPCON Levels |

 Agencies plan, train, coordinate and exercise as needed.
 Incidents are monitored by the county warning point and county emergency management.